-In December 2018, the board of directors approved a dividend policy for the Bank.
-The Bank aims to pay regular dividends to shareholders amounting to at least 50 per cent. of the previous year's profit.
-In line with the Bank's target capital ratio, the Bank also aims to make special dividend payments to optimise the Bank's capital structure.
-When determining the level of dividends, the Bank considers its financial position.
-Risks in relation to the Bank's internal and external environment, growth prospects, the maintenance of a long-term, robust equity and liquidity position, as well as compliance with regulatory requirements of financial standing at any given time are also considered.
+Landsbankinn's current dividend policy provides that the Bank aims to pay regular dividends to shareholders amounting, in general, to at least 50 per cent. of the previous year's profit.
+To achieve the Bank's target capital ratio, special dividend payments may also be made to optimise its capital structure.
+In determining the amount of dividend payments, the Bank's continued strong financial position shall be ensured.
+Regard shall be had for risk in the Bank's internal and external environment, growth prospects and the maintenance of a long-term, robust equity and liquidity position, as well as compliance with regulatory requirements of financial standing at any given time.